SwarmUS/HiveMind/README.md

 You can use `make test` or `ctest` to launch the tests.

 ## Formatting
-You can run `make format` to match the formatting convention used.
+You can run `make format` and `make check-format` to match the formatting convention used.

 ## Debugging
 OpenOCD has a gdb server that defaults to port 3333, you can then connect to it using arm-none-eabi-gdb.
 The server can be launched using this command